Select Page

 School Finance 101 and Financial Benchmarking

-School boards make critical financial decisions, within multi-million dollar budgets and operations, that impact school children and constituents.
+School boards make critical financial decisions that impact school children and constituents.
 Being accountable to these internal and external stakeholders is a key component of effective leadership and governance.
-This session will introduce and provide an overview of the key components of the nine-part WASB Finance 101 Series, along with introducing you to recommended financial benchmarks board members and their leadership team should strive to meet.
+This session provided an overview of the key components of the nine-part WASB Finance 101 Series, along with introducing attendees to recommended financial benchmarks board members and their leadership team should strive to meet.

-Roger Price, WASB Consultant; Ben Niehaus, WASB Director of Member Services
+Roger Price, WASB Consultant; Mike Barry, WASBO Executive Director

 Social Media and Youth Mental Health

-This session will cover the pros and cons of social media and digital connections for youth.
-Resources and tips for maintaining youth mental health online and offline will also be provided.
+This session covered the pros and cons of social media and digital connections for youth, while also providing resources and tips for maintaining youth mental health—online and offline.

 Linda Hall, Office of Children’s Mental Health Director